 Before we dive into a few coding career opportunities in healthcare that might be right for you, let’s take a quick look at the past and the future of innovation and tech in healthcare, as well as shed light how coding has come to play such an important part of the industry.

-Just a few decades ago, doctors were charting on paper, shuffling through hundreds of file folders each week, and answering calls after hearing alerts on their pagers.
+Just a few decades ago, doctors used to draw charts on paper, shuffling through hundreds of file folders, each week, and answering calls after hearing alerts on their pagers.
 In more recent years, the industry has embraced technologies such as the electronic health record, innovations in radiology, and new ways to notify nurses and doctors of critical patient care needs, such as smartphones and advanced call systems.
 These advancements have provided improved care, better disease control, and more accessible treatments for millions of patients.

 Where does the healthcare industry plan to go in the future?

 Innovative advancements in the field are innumerable.
 Interoperability is a buzzword in every facet of healthcare; it’s no longer acceptable to have data about a patient held hostage in one proprietary system.
 Lawmakers and experts are calling for true interoperability so that patients have more access and control over their health data and can share it with providers and specialists around the globe with ease.

 Further, artificial intelligence is advancing at breakneck speeds.
 AI is interpreting cancer data and improving the quality and personalization of medicine through data-driven products.
 Healthcare professionals are working on ways to use artificial intelligence to interface brains to computers to restore functioning to people with neurological injuries, create radiology tools that are accurate and detailed enough to replace the need for tissue samples, turn electronic health records into reliable risk predictors, and even employ selfies as a diagnostic tool.